 A short drive down Highway 60, south of the city’s core, the valley walls of the North Saskatchewan River become steep, the river widens and you can find the scenic trail system of the Town of Devon.
 Most day hikers choose to start their route from Voyageur Park and hike through the area’s dense forest that ascends and descends through the hoodoo-spotted landscape.
 Though manageable for all levels, you’ll feel the elevation changes along the river banks, which makes this day trip a slightly more challenging walk in the park.
 Voyageur Park can be a popular spot on summer days, so be sure to hit the road early.

 Where: 48km east from Edmonton’s city centre

 Duration: Trails ranging from 30 minutes to 5 hours

-Pick up your free Parks Canada Discovery Pass at one of two MEC Edmonton stores, then head to Elk Island National Park.
-As one of Alberta’s hidden gems just beyond Edmonton’s city limits, this park has well-marked and intertwined trails where hikers can spend hours (or days) exploring.
+As one of Alberta’s hidden gems just beyond Edmonton’s city limits, Elk Island National Park has well-marked and intertwined trails where hikers can spend hours (or days) exploring.
 The terrain is a mix of prairie meadows, wetlands and aspen woodlands, and the area is an important refuge for Alberta’s bison and elk species.
 In fact, on your drive into the park you just might get stuck in bison traffic or get to see herds grazing in roadside meadows.
 Astotin Lake is a great place to stop if you want to add kayaking, canoeing or paddleboarding to your hike.
 For multi-day hikers, the shores offer front row views of the northern lights on a clear night.